ENGYS/HELYX-OS/pages/installation.md

 permalink: /installation/
 ---

-1. These instructions assume you have a working version of [OpenFOAM-2.4.0](http://www.openfoam.org/archive/2.4.0/download/source.php).
+1. These instructions assume you have a working version of [OpenFOAM v4.1](http://www.openfoam.org/archive/4.1/download/source.php) or [OpenFOAM v1606+](http://openfoam.com/download/install-binary.php).
 If you are using Ubuntu 14.04 or greater, the installer will download and install the proper version of OpenFOAM in steps 8-10.

-2. Download the [latest 64 Bit binary of HELYX-OS](https://github.com/ENGYS/HELYX-OS/releases/download/v2.3.1/HELYX-OS-2.3.1-linux-x86_64.bin) from the [project releases](https://github.com/ENGYS/HELYX-OS/releases) or the [project front page](http://engys.github.io/HELYX-OS/).
+2. Download the [latest 64 Bit binary of HELYX-OS](https://github.com/ENGYS/HELYX-OS/releases/download/v2.4.0/HELYX-OS-2.4.0-linux-x86_64.bin) from the [project releases](https://github.com/ENGYS/HELYX-OS/releases) or the [project front page](http://engys.github.io/HELYX-OS/).
 The installer name will have the form:

         HELYX-OS-<version>-linux-x86_64.bin